patik123/patik123/README.md

  🌱 I’m currently learning VueJs, Laravel, NodeJS, .Net Framework (C#) and AdnisJS Framework.

- 🔒 My first language which I have learned was PHP with HTML, some little CSS, Bootstrap, Jquery, and JavaScript.
+ 🔒 My first language which I have learned was PHP with HTML, CSS, Bootstrap, Jquery, and JavaScript.

+ 🌍 I like to share my knowledge with anyone who likes to get it.